 Cathedral ceilings are typically not arched but instead, follow the pitch of the roof.
 Therefore, these types of ceilings have two equal sloping sides that meet at a high point in the middle symmetrically.
 These look beautiful with shiplap or extra molding and can really provide a focal point to a room.

 The main difference of vaulted ceilings versus cathedral ceilings is that they do not follow the roof pitch.
 These could be arched or flat and have a symmetrical design or asymmetrical.
 The open space created with vaulted ceilings presents many options for extra windows, grand fireplaces and added decor.

 Either type of ceiling can add so much to the interior design of a home.
 Depending on the space you want to utilize higher ceilings, either option may work for you, and you can check with an architect or structural engineer to see what is possible in your home.

 Decorating Strategies to Make High Ceiling Rooms Feel Cozy

 There are a few decorating strategies to keep in mind when filling a room with vaulting ceilings.
 Here are my best tips and tricks.

 Next, add drapes to give softness to the walls.
 Full-length drapery on the highest windows works well in rooms with higher ceilings.
 This can be an expensive tactic to implement, where you most likely will need custom drapery.
 If you are adding drapes on the lower windows of a room with high ceilings, it is best to make sure that your rods are at least a foot above the window.
-This drapery strategy can be more affordable and you can find high quality at places like Pottery Barn or even Amazon.

 Consider adding architectural details.
 A few examples of this would be picture frame molding, exposed beams, shiplap, or built-in shelving with substantial height.
 This is another way to “fill” that space in a natural way.
 During a remodel of our home, we opted to raise the height of our built-in shelving to create better balance in the overall scale of the room.